dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 Lots of talk about soft stones turning hard too,

 I haven't been able to prove it.

 This is one of these, you know,

+end of my archeological career chapters.

+I'm either gonna prove myself wrong or prove it.

+But I think they used acids.

+My dad's a chemist

+and he told me a long time ago that there's no way,

+there's no naturally occurring acids.

+But my current theory, actually,

+I got the idea initially from the show Breaking Bad,

+I don't know if you ever saw that show,

+but there's a point in which they're trying

+to dissolve a body.

+And they're using hydrofluoric acid

+and it goes right through the ceiling.

+That hydrofluoric acid is so fascinating.

+You know, it won't go through plastic.

+And you can also bring it in inert parts

+and then combine it.

+The Inca made tons of jewelry out of fluoride.

+Fluoride is big in the Andes.

+# Chapter 12

+This is one of these, you know,